virtualagc/virtualagc/yaShuttle/README.md

 ## <a name="Phase1"></a>Phase 1

-1. Creation of a p-code format (p-HAL/S), suitable for distributing emulation-ready but unmodifiable Shuttle Software, from which source code is not recoverable.
-This is seen as an ITAR-compatible method of open distribution, since the distributed p-code contains neither targeting capabilities, nor the means to add such capabilities.
+1. Creation of an intermediate language ("PALMAT"), i.e., neither source code nor code which is executable on an actual Shuttle computer system, suitable for distributing emulation-ready but unmodifiable Shuttle Software, from which source code is not recoverable.
+This is seen as an ITAR-compatible method of open distribution, since the distributed PALMAT contains neither targeting capabilities, nor the means to add such capabilities.
-2. Creation of a "modern" compiler (yaHAL-S) for the HAL/S language, producing an executable form of the code.
+2. Creation of a "modern" compiler for the HAL/S language, generating PALMAT.
-3. Creation of an emulation (yaPASS.py) for certain peripherals (displays, keyboards), and possibly for the CPU running the executable just mentioned.
+3. Creation of an emulation (yaPASS.py) for certain peripherals (displays, keyboards), and low-speed emulation for PALMAT code.

-What it means to produce "executable" code is TBD.
-If, for example, the compiler simply produced an executable for its target platform (e.g., Linux, Mac, Windows), then no CPU emulation is required.
-Another possibility is to produce a kind of p-code (say, "p-HAL/S"), in which case some kind of virtual p-code machine is required to execute that p-code.
+4. Creation of a high-speed emulator for PALMAT code, suitable for integration into existing spaceflight simulation systems.

 ## <a name="Phase2"></a>Phase 2 and Beyond